syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 <tr>
 <td>
 CanAddHiddenColumns</td><td>
-By setting this property to true, you can display the hidden GridDataVisbileColumns in the column chooser window.</td><td>
+By setting this property to true, you can display the hidden GridDataVisibleColumns in the column chooser window.</td><td>
 boolean</td><td>
 boolean</td></tr>
 </table>